Rudranil Ghosh

-Education
+Early life and education

-Rudranil Ghosh completed his early education at Santragachi Kedarnath Institution, Howrah under West Bengal State Board.
-He graduated from the Narasinha Dutt College, which is affiliated with the University of Calcutta, in 1995.
+Rudranil Ghosh was born on 6 January 1975 in Shibpur, Howrah.
+He completed his early education from Santragachi Kedarnath Institution, Howrah under the West Bengal Board of Secondary Education.
+He graduated in 1995, from the Narasinha Dutt College, which is affiliated with the University of Calcutta.

 Political career

 Initially he was a student leader of the Left Front.
 He later joined in the Trinamool Congress and became the chairman of the West Bengal State Council of Vocational Education and Training.

-Thereafter in 2021, he became a member of Bharatiya Janata Party and contested Bhabanipur Assembly constituency in the 2021 West Bengal Legislative Assembly election against AITC leader Sovandeb Chatterjee and lost by a margin of 28,719 votes.
+Thereafter in 2021, he became a member of Bharatiya Janata Party.
+He contested from Bhabanipur Assembly constituency in the 2021 West Bengal Legislative Assembly election against TMC leader Sovandeb Chatterjee and lost by a margin of 28,719 votes.
+He won the 2026 West Bengal Legislative Assembly election from Shibpur Assembly constituency by a margin of 16,058 votes.